ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		-Frame rate:
 		As a player I want the game running always at a constant 30fps to give a smooth gameplay and avoid penalties external to player skill.
 		-Low Latency Responses:
-		As a player I want game responses not to take more than 50 ms.
+		As a player I want game responses not to take more than 50ms.
 		-Compact:
-		As a user I want the executable files to be as ligth as possible (less than 1Gb).
+		As a user I want the executable files to be as light as possible (less than 1Gb).
 		-Resolution:
 		As a player I want the game to be playable in resolutions 1920x1080, 1280x720, 1024x768, 800x600.